 For the Lord is good.
 His mercy is everlasting

-and His truth endureth to all generations (Psalm 100 KJV).
+and His truth endures to all generations (Psalm 100 KJV).

-We have many versions to choose from now, but back then the King James Version of the Bible was all we had.
-Yet I must confess… though I now drop the thees and thous, I love this version because it brings back such special memories of my early childhood.
+King James Version was all we had.
+I may now drop the thees and thous, I love this

 What special memories of Thanksgiving past come to your mind today?